wdi-sg/pokedex-express-users/README.md

 * Create the association where a user can *catch* a pokemon.
 Users can catch many pokemon, and pokemon can be caught by many users. (this is a many-to-many relationship that must use a join table).
   - start with the simplest implementation of this feature- simply create a form that has a field for each id for each column of the join table
-  - then, on the show route of the user write a query that will allow you to:
+  - then, on the show route of the user (`/users/1`) write a query that will allow you to:
-    * show what pokemon a user has captured
+    - show what pokemon a user has captured

 #### Further
-* Create new routes for showing a single user (user show).
+* For a route showing a single user (`/users/1`).
 Add a form to this page that uses a `select` (drop down) to select a pokemon that was captured.

 #### Further
-Change the "*capture*" form from a text input to a `select` (drop-down).
-The user can select from the drop down a user and a pokemon.

-#### Further
 On the show route of the pokemon, write a query that will allow you to:
     * show what users have captured that pokemon
+    * add a form that will let users select a user that has captured that pokemon

 #### Further